baqwas/tello-edu/README.md

 Tello-EDU is an excellent drone for introductory lessons in drone flight control.
 The manufacturer is [Ryze Technology](https://www.ryzerobotics.com/tello-edu) in Shenzhen, PRC.
 This repository contains self-paced training exercises for Tello EDU adapted from Open Source publications.

+Tello-EDU supports many programming languages notably Scratch and Python.
+Since the underlying technology is basic Internet commands, this repository will demonstrate a preference for UDP and C++ code where applicable.

 The scripts in this repository have been developed through lessons adapted from the web.
 Please take some time to review the References for more authoritative information.

 # References